ameseee/kwk-curriculum-site/swift-ios/lessons/collections/index.md

 ### Removing Information

-A common way of removing elements is to use the remove(at:) method - which will remove an element at whatever index you type in after the `at:`
+A common way of removing elements is to use the remove(at:) method - which will remove an element at whatever index you type in after the `at:`.

 ```swift
 var shoppingList = ["Bread", "Cheese", "Candy", "Bacon", "Pasta"]